INTERIOR DESIGN OF UNIVERSITY SCHOLAR’S PROGRAM OFFICE AND READING ROOM, NUS

 Core Curriculum office is now named the University Scholars Program Office.

-AMERICAN STUDIES CENTRE, NUS
+INTERIOR DESIGN OF AMERICAN STUDIES CENTRE, NUS

 The American Studies Centre is a centre that is established in recognition of the importance of the United States in Asia, with the emphases on interdisciplinary and comparative approaches to the study of American society and culture.
 From the conceptualisation of the American Studies Centre office project to its eventual completion, the design (and its process) of the space tilts the expectations of what is conventionally conceived as institutional.
 New ideas and different ways of designing an office space for an institution have been looked into during the design process, with the aim of bridging the public image of the institution with that of the corporate world.

 The reception to the American Studies Centre was at first a hole in the wall off an uninspiring and oversized lobby in the Arts and Social Science Block.
 The Director’s office and her secretary occupied a little 9×6 m corner at the front-end of the block.
 The brief called for additional space to accommodate two staff officers in addition to the Director and her secretary and a fair bit of working and storage arrangement for an expanding Department.